Tokyo 16th district

-Tokyo 16th District (東京都第16区, Tokyo-to dai-juroku-ku) is an electoral district of the Japanese House of Representatives. the district was created in 1994 as a part of the move towards single-member districts, and it is currently reprisented by the Liberal Democratic member Hideo Ōnishi.
+Tokyo 16th District (東京都第16区, Tokyo-to dai-juroku-ku) is an electoral district of the Japanese House of Representatives.
+The district was created in 1994 as a part of the move towards single-member districts.
+In 2024 the district was won by the Liberal Democratic member Yōhei Ōnishi, son of Hideo Ōnishi. who was Representative 2012 – 2024.

-Areas Covered
+Areas covered

-Current District
+Current district

 As of 16 January 2023, the areas covered by this district are as follows: